gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ## Object architecture

-The inspector API largely consists of singleton classes.
+The inspector API mostly consists of singleton classes.
 These classes mostly follow the same structure, which makes them easy to work with.

 For example, we can access the